Hydroxychloroquine Capsules Compounded

 Appearance may vary from image.

-Hydroxychloroquine is an aminoquinoline/antimalarial agent used to treat Lupus, Rheumatoid Arthritis and Malaria.
+Hydroxychloroquine is an aminoquinoline/antimalarial agent used to treat Lupus, Rheumatoid Arthritis, and Malaria.
+It has off-label uses for dermatomyositis, porphyria cutanea tarda, primary Sjögren syndrome, Q fever, sarcoidosis, and most recently, COVID-19.
 With commercial dosage forms in short supply, compounding pharmacies can make hydroxychloroquine in a strength and dosage form that is appropriate for you.

 Mechanism of Action: